Gemas: Politics

 Gemas forms its own electoral district in the Negeri Sembilan State Legislative Assembly.

 On the national level, Gemas is part of Tampin constituency of the Malaysian Parliament.

-Since 1988 Gemas is also an autonomous sub-district (daerah kecil), consisting of the Adat Perpatih customary districts of Gemas and Air Kuning.
+Since 1988 Gemas is also an autonomous sub-district (daerah kecil), consisting of the Adat Perpatih customary districts of Pasir Besar and Ayer Kuning, both protected under the Undang of Johol.
 Municipal works and parliamentary representation remain under Tampin.